lizliz/SURIEM2020-EmbeddedGraphs/README.md

 # SURIEM2020-EmbeddedGraphs

+*The organization an clarity of the contents in this repository, especially this README, are still being improved.*

 Make sure that you download the images folder and put it in the same directory as MergeTree.py

 For best results: Just download everything, and use Main.py

-Some of the data used for this project was too big for GitHub.
-A comprehensive collection of the data we used is in the SURIEM2020 Dropbox.
+Some of the data used for this project was too big for GitHub, but its source is still documented in /data/Data.txt

 ## Dependencies
 - scipy